PradyumnaD2999/ParkingLotApp/README.md

 - Java 17 or higher

 #### How to Run:
+1. Find the JAR file in:
+   `ParkingLotApp/release/`
-1. Open terminal or command prompt
+2. Open terminal or command prompt
-2. Navigate to directory containing the JAR file
+3. Navigate to directory containing the JAR file
-3. Run:
+4. Run:
 ```
    java -jar ParkingLotApp-1.0-SNAPSHOT.jar
 ```